diegomendezp/Ironhack-lectures-v3/content/module1/02 - Week 2/Day 1/00 - Value vs Reference and Mutable Data Types.md

   let aCopy = a;
   let bCopy = b;

-  // Distinct variables, hold the same value (values were copied) console.log('a -> ',a);	//	10
-  console.log('aCopy -> ',aCopy);	//	10
+  // Distinct variables, hold the same value (values were copied (re-created in memory)) console.log('a -> ',a);	//	10 console.log('aCopy -> ',aCopy);	//	10